Onenikman/tsatsura_python/README.md

 # tsatsura_python
 Andersen AQA Trainee Task
 Script and bat file must be placed on Desktop.
-To run the scsript double clisk bat file.
+To run the scsript double clisk batch file.